 Amounts reflected in the financial statements are in South African Rand and at actual values.
-No financial values are given in an abbreviated display format.
+Financial values are rounded to the nearest one Rand.
 No foreign exchange transactions are included in the statements.

 1.3.
 GOING CONCERN ASSUMPTION

 These annual financial statements have been prepared on a going concern basis.